 In some cases we will use your personal data because it’s necessary for us to comply with a legal obligation (such as if we receive a legitimate request from a law enforcement agency).
 In other cases (such as the detection of fraud) we will rely on our legitimate interests as a business to use your personal data in this way.
 Where we rely on our legitimate interests, we will always make sure that we balance these interests against your rights.

-With your consent, we will contact you via our marketing and sales channels (email/ phone/ post) about other related products and services we provide which we think may be of interest to you.
+We will contact you via our marketing and sales channels (email/ phone/ post) about other related products and services we provide which we think may be of interest to you.
 Our marketing communications are generally sent by email but we may sometimes use other methods of delivery such as by post or SMS.
+We will always give you an opportunity to Opt-out.
 We mainly collect, store and process personal data at two different stages:

 (i) before you decide to purchase goods and